byu-dml/d3m-analytics/README.md

 ```

 If `--verbose` is present, the results of the analysis will be reported more verbosely, if the analysis has verbose per-pipeline results to report that is.

+To see which analyses are currently supported, run `python -m src.analyze --help` and look at the available options for the `--analysis` arg.